t-edson/PicPas/README.md

 Some features of the IDE are:

 •	Cross-platform.

 •	Multiple editors windows.

 •	Syntax highlighting, code folding, word, and line highlighting for Pascal and ASM.

-•	Code completion, and templates for the common strutures IF, REPEAT, WHILE, …
+•	Code completion, and templates for the common structures IF, REPEAT, WHILE, …

 •	Shows the assembler code and the resources used.

 •	Support for themes (skins).

 •	Code tools for completion and navigation.

 •	Check syntax in ¡¡¡REAL TIME!!!.

 •	Several setting options.

 •	Translated to english/spanish and german.

 ![Tito's Terminal](http://blog.pucp.edu.pe/blog/tito/wp-content/uploads/sites/610/2017/06/PicPas-0.7_en.png "PicPas with dark skin")